-A Weekend in Paris I re-recorded this solo piano track on 2/14/2020.
-It is a song that I started writing over thirty years ago and never finished.
-Here is the current version.
+A Weekend in Paris - I last recorded this solo piano track on 2/14/2020.
+It is a song that I started writing over thirty years ago and never finished until recently.

 Elenor Janeway Hicks - Richard composed this fantasia based on the name of his granddaughter.